AI4S2S/s2spy/README.md

 This tool will be a community effort.
 It can help us achieve trustworthy data-driven forecasts by providing the user with:
 - Transparent and reproducible analyses
-- Best practices in model verification
+- Best practices in model verifications
 - Understanding the sources of predictability

 ## Installation